 These are passengers and crew members that have fallen overboard ships, since as early as 2000.
 According to CruiseJunkie.com, there have been:

 - 244 passengers and crew that have fallen overboard; and,

 - Approximately 20 passengers annually that have gone missing from the ships.

 What Do The Cruise Ship Lawyers have to Say?

 Our attorneys believe that no matter where doctors and nurses are employed they do have the duty to provide the best care possible for patients, even on cruise ships.
-If you or a loved one received care that was less than the standard care, consult our cruise ship medical malpractice lawyers about your case.
-And let us help you get the compensation you may be owed.
-Contact the maritime law firm here, or call toll free at 888-400-9721 to learn what your legal options are and the best way to proceed.
+Contact the maritime law firm here, or call toll free at (213) 596-9642 to learn what your legal options are and the best way to proceed.